personalrobotics/lemur/pr_bgl/README.md

 ### `edge_indexed_graph.h`

-The `EdgeIndexedGraph` class wraps an existing graph object, while additionally maintaining incrementing edge indices in supplied property maps.
+The `edge_indexed_graph` class wraps an existing graph object, while additionally maintaining incrementing edge indices in supplied property maps.
 The behavior is undefined if edges are not removed in the inverse order that they are added.

 Test coverage: No.